railsuser2014/openobject-doc-book-en/3/3_8/managing_accounts.rst

 receivables week by week.
 That shows you at a glance the cumulative amount of your customer debtors by week.

-All of Open ERP's graphs are dynamic.
+All of OpenERP's graphs are dynamic.
 So you can, for example, filter the data by clicking :guilabel:`Zoom` and then :guilabel:`Filter` on the Search form.
 Or just click on :guilabel:`Zoom` to open in a larger window for a graph, then click :guilabel:`Search` to display this in a list view.

-To obtain a more detailed report of the aged balance (or order by past date) use the menu :menuselection:`Accounting --> Reporting --> Generic Reporting --> Partners --> Aged Partner Balance`.
+To obtain a more detailed report of the aged balance (or order by past date), use the menu :menuselection:`Accounting --> Reporting --> Generic Reporting --> Partners --> Aged Partner Balance`.

 .. figure::  images/account_balance.png
-   :scale: 50
+   :scale: 65
    :align: center

    *Aged balance using a 30 day period*

-When opening that report, Open ERP asks for the name of the company, the fiscal period and the size of the interval to be analyzed (in days).
-Open ERP then calculates a table of credit balance by period.
-So if you request an interval of 30 days Open ERP generates an analysis of creditors for the past month, past two months, and so on.
+When opening that report, OpenERP asks for the name of the company, the fiscal period and the size of the interval to be analyzed (in days).
+OpenERP then calculates a table of credit balance by period.
+So, if you request an interval of 30 days, OpenERP generates an analysis of creditors for the past month, past two months, and so on.

-For an analysis by partner you can use the partner balance that you get through the menu :menuselection:`Accounting --> Reporting --> Generic Reporting --> Partners --> Partner Balance`.
+For an analysis by partner, you can use the partner balance that you get through the menu :menuselection:`Accounting --> Reporting --> Generic Reporting --> Partners --> Partner Balance`.
 The system then supplies you with a PDF report containing one line per partner representing the cumulative credit balance.

 .. figure::  images/account_partner_balance.png
-   :scale: 50
+   :scale: 65
    :align: center

    *Partner balances*

 .. index:: ledger

-If you want detailed information about a partner you can use the partner ledgers that you reach through the menu :menuselection:`Accounting --> Reporting --> Generic Reporting --> Partners --> Partner Ledger`.
+If you want detailed information about a partner, you can use the partner ledgers that you reach through the menu :menuselection:`Accounting --> Reporting --> Generic Reporting --> Partners --> Partner Ledger`.

 .. figure::  images/account_partner_ledger.png
-   :scale: 50
+   :scale: 65
    :align: center

    *Partner ledger*

-Finally you can look up individual account entries by searching for useful information.
-To search for account entries:

-You can use the menu :menuselection:`Accounting --> Reporting --> Statistic Reports --> Entries Analysis`.
+Finally, you can look up individual account entries by searching for useful information.
+To search for account entries, you can use the menu :menuselection:`Accounting --> Reporting --> Statistic Reports --> Entries Analysis`.

-.. tip:: Exporting entries
+.. tip:: Exporting Entries

-	It is helpful to remember that you can export all types of resource in Open ERP.
+	It is helpful to remember that you can export all types of resources in OpenERP.
-	From the web client you need to navigate to a search list for the resource then click the :guilabel:`Export` link at the bottom left of the list.
+	From the web client, you need to navigate to a search list for the resource, then click the :guilabel:`Export` link at the bottom left of the list.
-	From the GTK client you would use the menu :menuselection:`Form --> Export data`.
+	From the GTK client, you would use the menu :menuselection:`Form --> Export data`.
 	This enables you to easily make your own analysis in Microsoft Excel or OpenOffice.org Calc, by exporting accounting entries.